Breast screening

 Your appointment will be at a breast screening unit

-This might be a breast screening clinic or in some areas a mobile screening unit.
+This might be a breast screening clinic or a mobile screening unit.

 Your mammogram will be carried out by a woman